Variables¶

 ---|---|---|---|---|---|---|

-Variables may be used as input to the Action:
+Variables can be used as input for an Action: